Reporting Abuse

 or

-Call the Your County’s Department of Social Services (Links and phone numbers below for Brunswick, New Hanover, and Pender County’s Department of Social Services (DSS).
+Call Your County’s Department of Social Services – Links and phone numbers are below in the RESOURCES Section for Brunswick, New Hanover, and Pender County’s Department of Social Services (DSS).

 What to Expect